-What will I see if my cat is having breathing difficulties?
+What should I do if my cat has breathing problems?

 Your vet will ask you about your cat’s health, an onset of signs, and possible incidents that might have preceded this condition.
 During the examination, your vet will carefully observe how your cat breathes and will listen to his chest for evidence of a heart murmur or fluid in the lungs.
-Your cat’s gum colour will be evaluated, as this can indicate whether oxygen is being delivered to the organs effectively, or if it there is a low red blood cell count (anaemia).
-If your cat is having extreme difficulty breathing, the vet or nurse may take your cat straight out to the back area to enable them to give your cat oxygen to help him breathe and settle down before doing any more examinations or tests.
+Your cat’s gum colour will be evaluated, as this can indicate whether oxygen is being delivered to the organs effectively, or if there is a low red blood cell count (anaemia).
+If your cat is struggling to breathe, the vet or nurse may take your cat straight out to the back area to enable them to give your cat oxygen to help him breathe and settle down before doing any more examinations or tests.

 Most cases will require blood tests to check for underlying disease conditions and X-rays or ultrasound to examine the lungs and heart.